Symplectic Lattices and GKP Codes -- Simple Randomized Constructions from Cryptographic Lattices: Abstract

 \section{Abstract}

 We construct good GKP (Gottesman-Kitaev-Preskill) codes (in the sense of Conrad, Eisert and Seifert proposed) from standard \emph{short integer solution ($\sis$)} lattices as well as from ring $\sis$ and module $\sis$ lattices, $\rsis$ and $\msis$ lattices, respectively.
-These lattice are crucial for lattice-based cryptography.
-Our construction yields GKP codes with distance $\sqrt{n/\pi e}$.
+These lattices are crucial for lattice-based cryptography.
+Our construction yields GKP codes with distance $\sqrt{n/\lambda\pi e}$ for $\lambda^n$ logical dimensions.
 This compares favorably with the NTRU-based construction by Conrad et al. that achieves distance $\Omega(\sqrt{n/q}),$ with $n\le q^2/0.28$.
 Unlike their codes, our codes do not have secret keys that can be used to speed-up the decoding.
-However, we present a simple decoding algorithm that, for many parameter choices, experimentally yields decoding results similar to the ones for NTRU-based codes.
+However, combining our results based on $\rsis$ with results by Stehl\'{e} and Steinfeld, we can prove Conjecture 2 from Conrad et al., namely with appropriate parameter choices, NTRU lattices yield GKP codes with distance $\sqrt{n/\pi e}$.
+Finally, we present a simple decoding algorithm that, for many parameter choices, experimentally yields decoding results similar to the ones for NTRU-based codes.
 Using the $\rsis$ and $\msis$ construction, our simple decoding algorithm runs in nearly linear time.
 Following Conrad, Eisert and Seifert's work, our construction of GKP codes follows directly from an explicit, randomized construction of symplectic lattices with (up to constants $\approx 1$) minimal distance $(1/\sigma_{2n})^{1/2n}\approx \sqrt{\frac{n}{\pi e}}$, where $\sigma_{2n}$ is the volume of the $2n$-dimensional unit ball.
 Before this result, Buser and Sarnak gave a non-constructive proof for the existence of such symplectic lattices.

 \textbf{Keywords:} quantum error correction, good GKP codes, con\-ti\-nuous-\-va\-ri\-able systems, symplectic lattices, minimal distances, short integer solutions